dsanz/liferaty-docker-images-support-demo/tutorials/use_cases/00_basic_container_operation/00_run_start_liferay_container.rst

 In other cases, containers may not expose their ports.
 This does not mean that liferay server can't be accessed, it just means that one has to use the container hostname or IP address to connect to it, rather than "localhost" or any local IP address assigned to the host machine networking system.

-Effectively, docker manipulates host networking system to create the necessary rules (such as name resolution) in a way that container can be accessed as if it were a completely separate machine.
+Effectively, docker manipulates host networking system to create the necessary elements (such as network interfaces) and rules (such as routing rules) in a way that container can be accessed as if it were a completely separate machine.
+Indeed, in a multi-container setting, containers see each other thanks to how docker manages the networking.

 Let's find out what's the container's IP address.
 There are several ways to do this, we'll use the command ``docker inspect``, which shows detailed information about a container.
 As we're interested in the IP address only, we'll filter out the output a little bit: